Two-point Functions and Bootstrap Applications in Quantum Field Theories: Lorentzian two-point functions

 where $\Delta_F$ is called the Feynman propagator.\footnote{ In order to rewrite the Feynman propagator defined in the second line of \eqref{eq:KL_representation_scalar} in a conventional form given by the last line of \eqref{eq:KL_representation_scalar}, one uses the integral representation of the step function

 and performs a change of variables.
-In most textbooks the equivalence of the second and third lines of \eqref{eq:KL_representation_scalar} is shown backwards by using the residue theorem.} Its explicit expression can be found in \eqref{eq:feynman_propagator_explicit}.
+In most textbooks the equivalence of the second and third lines of \eqref{eq:KL_representation_scalar} is shown backwards by integrating the last line of \eqref{eq:KL_representation_scalar} in $p^0$ using the residue theorem.} Its explicit expression can be found in \eqref{eq:feynman_propagator_explicit}.
 The representation of the time-ordered two-point correlation function in terms of the spectral density \eqref{eq:KL_representation_scalar} is called the K\"{a}ll\'en-Lehmann representation.
-We also exclude $x^\mu=0$ point from the discussion since it leads to unphysical contact terms.
+We also exclude $x^\mu=0$ point from the discussion to avoid talking about contact terms.

+Using \eqref{eq:KL_representation_scalar} one can also express the spectral density in terms of the real part of the time-ordered two-point function.
+To show that we use the relation

+inside the Feynman propagator, where $P$ stands for the principal value.
+Performing the inverse Fourier transformation we obtain

 In what follows we derive the analogs of \eqref{eq:KL_representation_scalar} for conserved currents and the stress-tensor.